wright-group/bluesky-in-a-box/README.md

 ## Installing slack service (Optional)

 - If you do not want to use the slack app, comment out the service in `docker-compose.yml`.
 If you want to use the slack app, continue with the following steps.
-- If the slack app has not yet been created, a workspace owner will need to create a new bot and configure permissions (see [api.slack.com/apps](https://api.slack.com/apps)).  -
+- If the slack app has not yet been created, a workspace owner will need to create a new bot and configure permissions (see [api.slack.com/apps](https://api.slack.com/apps)).
+- You will need to designate a channel for the bot to post its feed to.
+If needed, create the channel.
+You will need to know the channel ID for the app configuration (see below).
 - Be sure to have the have the following configuration settings (which can be checked by viewing the app manifest):
   ```
   oauth_config: